 Marijuana vs. Tobacco Smoking

 There is some debate on the effects of smoking marijuana on the lungs and other systems of the body, while the dangers of tobacco use are not disputed by any credible medical association.
 Tobacco smoke is linked with lung cancer, heart disease, and stroke.
 More surprisingly, smoking is also linked to higher instances of bladder cancer, liver cancer, and pancreatic cancer along with a host of other chronic lung illnesses, according to the American Heart Association.
 Marijuana use, while controversial, has not be linked with these negative outcomes.
-Those who use both marijuana and tobacco cigarettes would be wise to ditch the cigarettes from a health perspective.
+Those who use both marijuana and tobacco cigarettes would be wise to ditch the cigarettes from a health perspective, since the best vapes eliminate most, but not all, risks associated with both.

 Dangers of Tobacco Use vs Marijuana

 Tobacco smoke contains thousands of chemicals, most of which are added by the tobacco industry.
 Of the chemicals, hundreds are known to cause cancer and other life threatening diseases.
-Marijuana smoke does contain some chemicals caused as byproducts of heating the cannabis, papers, or other smoking related accessories.
+Marijuana smoke does contain some chemicals caused as byproducts of heating the cannabis, papers, or other smoking related accessories, which is not the case when using a vaporizer, which eliminates combustion, and therefore, all these chemicals.
 In studies, however, users of marijuana were not as likely to succumb to the negative health complications that tobacco users face.

 This is due in part to marijuana being safer, in general, in terms of cancer and lung health, and also due to the fact that smokers who use marijuana in lieu of tobacco typically do not smoke nearly as much on a day to day basis.
 While a tobacco smoker may smoke up to 20, 40, or even more cigarettes per day, marijuana users typically smoke no more than once or twice a day for recreational users.
 Those who smoke due to medical concerns and pain management may smoke more often, but for both medicinal and recreational users, smoking an entire cigarette joint at once is not common practice due to the “high” users feel when consuming.